Netflix/falcor/README.md

 Every user wants to believe all the data in the cloud is stored on their device.
 Falcor lets web developers code that way.

+Falcor lets you represent all of your cloud data sources as *One Virtual JSON Model* on the server.
+On the client you code as if the entire JSON model is available locally, retrieving and setting values at keys.
+Falcor retrieves any data you request from the cloud on-demand, handling network communication transparently.
+Netflix uses Falcor to efficiently download and cache catalog data.

 Falcor is not a replacement for your MVC framework, your database, or your application server.
 Instead you add Falcor to your existing stack to optimize client/server communication.
 Falcor is ideal for mobile apps, because it combines the caching benefits of REST with the low latency of RPC.

-## One Model Everywhere

-Falcor lets you represent all of your cloud data sources as *One Virtual JSON Model* on the server.
-On the client you code as if the entire JSON model is available locally, retrieving and setting values at keys.
-Falcor retrieves any data you request from the cloud on-demand, handling network communication transparently.

 ## The Data is the API